dbuscombe-usgs/doodle_labeller/README.md

 ### Labeling videos

 I made a series of videos that demonstrate how to use the software using example data provided in this repository.

-1. [Video 1](https://drive.google.com/file/d/184XUSYgHKD2QRjyR1oUnzEDfeBmKDNaK/view?usp=sharing): Creating a binary mask of water / no water, using no pre-masking (on two sample images)
+1. [Video 1](https://drive.google.com/file/d/184XUSYgHKD2QRjyR1oUnzEDfeBmKDNaK/view?usp=sharing): Creating a binary mask of water / no water, using no pre-masking (on two sample images).
+No audio
-2. [Video 2](https://drive.google.com/file/d/1oiIBWeANwr23qKnJqOf6fpFUZSuQTVq4/view?usp=sharing): Creating a binary mask of vegetation / no vegetation, using pre-masking (on two sample images)
+2. [Video 2](https://drive.google.com/file/d/1oiIBWeANwr23qKnJqOf6fpFUZSuQTVq4/view?usp=sharing): Creating a binary mask of vegetation / no vegetation, using pre-masking (on two sample images).
+No audio
-3. [Video 3](https://drive.google.com/file/d/1TkU2cxy7sLdEPAF9cXee4Eo7VtDE9RZs/view?usp=sharing): Creating a multiclass label images of substrates, using pre-masking (on two sample images)
+3. [Video 3](https://drive.google.com/file/d/1TkU2cxy7sLdEPAF9cXee4Eo7VtDE9RZs/view?usp=sharing): Creating a multiclass label images of substrates, using pre-masking (on two sample images).
+No audio
 4. [Video 4](https://drive.google.com/file/d/1QwKWklMF8lop0uVqWxWX1NEtvDcjAnrU/view?usp=sharing): Merging multiclass label images of substrates with binary masks of water, and vegetation (on two sample images)
+5. [Video 5](https://drive.google.com/file/d/1_z2reRdOnjdhaRworvf9J8-vIGIJt9ht/view?usp=sharing): Using `doodler_optim.py` to redo a set of class labels (on one sample image).
+Audio

 ### Clone the github repo